ncsa/MayomicsVC/src/shell/README.md

 1. Trap_line : Variable that refers to the line number where the error occurred
 2. Log error : Function needs to be inside the quotes for the trap to act on it
 3. Dollar zero ($0) : Refers to the name of the bash script followed by input parameters
 4. checkExitcode : checkExitcode checks whether the exit code is zero or not.
-It needs only two inputs, So it only needs 2 inputs, the exit code and the line number because the function needs to print the exit code with the message that is meaningful into the log and it needs to state the line number at which the exit code is non-zero.
+It needs only two inputs, the exit code and the line number because the function needs to print the exit code with the message that is meaningful into the log and it needs to state the line number at which the exit code is non-zero.
 </details>